Nuclear modification factor within a dynamical approach to the complex entropic index: Theoretical Development

 \subsection{Dynamics of partons in the medium}

-The partons, while moving through the medium, interact and deposit energy into that medium, and they can reach a quasi-exponential stationary state~\cite{PhysRevLett.84.31} as a result of anomalous diffusion.
+The partons, while moving through the medium, interact and deposit energy into that medium, and they can reach a quasi-exponential stationary state~\cite{PhysRevLett.84.31}.
+The fact that the stationary distribution is not the expected Gaussian distribution is indicative of anomalous diffusion, due to the presence of nonlocal correlations leading to the nonextensive statistics.
 The anomalous diffusion of parton momentum is described by the Plastino–Plastino Equation (PPE), given by~\cite{Plastino1995}

-where $A$ and $D$ are the transport coefficients associated, respectively, with drag and (isotropic) diffusion.
+where $A$ and $D$ are the transport coefficients associated, respectively, with drag and (isotropic) diffusion, and $q$ is a nonextensive parameter.

 As the PPE is derived from the Fokker–Planck Equation (FPE) by considering dynamics in fractal spaces, it remains essentially non-relativistic.
-Relativistic generalisations of the FPE have been proposed~\cite{ChacnAcosta2007} and are widely used in studies of electromagnetic plasmas.
-The main difference compared to the PPE is that the time differential operator must be multiplied by the particle energy $E$.
-However, this seemingly simple modification prevents the derivation of analytical solutions.
+Relativistic generalisations of the FPE have been proposed~\cite{ChacnAcosta2007} and are widely applied in studies of electromagnetic plasmas.
+The key difference compared to the PPE is that the time differential operator must be multiplied by the particle energy $E$.
+However, this simple modification prevents the derivation of analytical solutions.
 In this work, we adopt the non-relativistic version, acknowledging that predictions for high-momentum partons ($p \gg m$) may underestimate relativistic effects.
 As will become clear below, such corrections can, in some cases, be effectively absorbed into other parameters of the model.

+It is important to emphasise that the dynamical effects are calculated in the fluid frame, which moves at relativistic velocities when viewed from the laboratory frame.
+Moreover, the most relevant contributions to the nuclear modification factor stem from the interaction of partons with relatively small momentum in the fluid frame.
+Indeed, in the Supplementary Material we show that the momentum in the fluid frame is typically about 1/50 of that in the laboratory frame.
+This explains why many studies have successfully employed the non-relativistic dynamical equation to investigate medium effects in the QGP.

 The PPE has been employed to describe the dynamics of partons in the quark–gluon plasma (QGP).
 This approach is motivated by the fact that the stationary solutions of the PPE exhibit the $q$-exponential form observed in experimental data.
 While the PPE is valid for a stationary medium, the QGP formed in nucleus–nucleus collisions undergoes rapid expansion as partons propagate through it.
 Our objective is to investigate how the expanding medium influences the stationary solutions of the PPE.